 The fixed four-by-four format is a pretty way to document your daily essentials, passport, shoes, accessories, classy smartphone, plane tickets, hiking gears, bags and the list will go on.
 The key here is to be as creative as much as possible.

-So how can you achieve the perfect Flat lay?
-Read on.
+Ready to achieve the perfect Flat lay?
+Read on!

 Pay attention to Negative Space